LuYF-Lemon-love/susu-transformers-docs/docs/source/en/perf_train_gpu_one.md

 ## Batch size choice

-To achieve optimal performance, start by identifying the appropriate batch size.
-It is recommended to use batch sizes and input/output neuron counts that are of size 2^N. Often it's a multiple of 8, but it can be higher depending on the hardware being used and the model's dtype.
+**To achieve optimal performance, start by identifying the appropriate batch size.** It is recommended to use batch sizes and input/output neuron counts that are of size **2^N**.
+Often it's a multiple of 8, but it can be higher depending on the hardware being used and the model's dtype.

 For reference, check out NVIDIA's recommendation for [input/output neuron counts](